U.S. says $1 billion linked to Venezuelan energy corruption scheme

 Carvajal, Venezuela’s former military intelligence chief, was arrested in 2014 in Aruba on U.S. drug trafficking charges, but Aruba authorities declined to extradite him.
 Carvajal had been arrested on Rincon’s privately-owned airplane, according to Johnson’s order.

-It remains unclear if the case against Rincon and Shiera relates to Tradequip, which describes itself as an oil field supply company.
+It remains unclear if the case against Rincon and Shiera relates to Tradequip Services & Marine, which describes itself as an oil field supply company.
 The firm on its website lists PDVSA as a client, and it is registered on Venezuela’s national contractors registry.

-Tradequip on Monday declined comment.
+Tradequip Services & Marine on Monday declined comment.
 PDVSA did not respond to an email seeking comment.

 The case is U.S. v.
 Rincon-Fernandez, U.S. District Court, Southern District of Texas, No. 15-cr-654.